M54 motorway: Extension of the M54 to Shrewsbury

 In 2013, the Department for Transport (DfT) investigated the possibility of extending the M54 westward to Shrewsbury, thereby placing the county town on the UK motorway map for the first time.
 Traffic has to continue onto the dual carriageway A5 when the M54 ends at Wellington although the road surface or speed limits do not change at all, only the road classification.

 M54 to M6 / M6 (Toll) Link Road

 The M54 currently meets the M6 at junction 10A where there is no access to the northbound M6 or to the M6 Toll.
 Northbound access to the M6 is via the A449 from junction 2 and the most direct route to the M6 Toll is via the congested A460 from junction 1.

 Plans for a link road between the M54 and the M6 Toll (M6 junction 11a) were supported in principle by the Secretary of State for Transport in 2003 and were put on display in 2006 with an expected construction date of 2012.
 The £102 million cost for the scheme would be paid for by The Macquarie Infrastructure Group (the company that owns Midland Expressway Ltd and operates the M6 Toll).
+Unfortunately, the project was suspended.
+It was revived again in July 2025, however, and is now expected to start construction in December 2026, with an expected completion date of 2035.